yonatansabag/OCR-Chatbot-HA/README.md

  **Locate the Configuration Files and Update it:**

-   - For **Part1**, update the API key and endpoint in the relevant Python scripts: azure_gpt.py and azure_ocr.py .
+   - For **Part1**, update the API key and endpoint in the relevant Python scripts: azure_gpt.py and azure_ocr.py.
+(Pay attention, there are different endpoints and different API keys for the DocumentReader API and for the AzureOpenAI API)
    - For **Part2**, update the API key and endpoint in the routes.py and utils.py files under app/.

    Open above files and replace the placeholders <api_key> and <azure_endpoint> with your own values.